airy10/Subjective/README.md

 *Subjective* is an attempt to bring Objective C 2.0 with ARC support to Windows.

 This project is a fork of objc4-532.2, the Objective C runtime that ships with OS X 10.8.5.
-The port can be compiled using llvm-clang on OS X combined with the MinGW linker.
+The port can be cross-compiled on OS X using llvm-clang combined with the MinGW linker.

 There are certain limitations many of which are a matter of extra work, while others, such as exceptions and blocks, depend on more serious work in 3rd party projects.
 The limitations are: